-His choices for appointments were three people who know little about historic preservation and whose interests lie more in the redevelopment of the area rather than the preservation of the city’s history.
+His choices for appointments comprised of three people who know little about historic preservation and whose interests lie more in the redevelopment of the area rather than the preservation of the city’s history.

 And the other two candidates had little to no experience in historic preservation either.

 The truth?
 Historic Preservation encourages economic growth and funnels more money into the local area than redevelopment in almost all cases.
 You can read the studies below if you don’t believe me.

 - 12 Benefits of Historic Preservation – National Trust for Preservation

 - Benefits of Historic Preservation – Washington Trust